fulldecent/blog.phor.net/_posts/2023-02-06-plaid-is-a-scam.md

 If there is a no privacy policy, then a company is permitted to use your information to the maximum extent permitted under applicable law.
 So a privacy policy such as Plaid's which says a bunch of words and then "OR PERMITTED UNDER APPLICABLE LAW" is literally the same as not having any privacy policy whatsoever.

 Also since Plaid has jurisdiction in USA, England and Amsterdam, this means they can use whatever is the worst combination of jurisdictions to screw you.
-(E.g. maybe if the applicable law is in USA then it okay to screw people in Amsterdam, but then if applicable law is in Amsterdam then it is okay to screw pepole in USA.)
+(E.g. maybe if the applicable law is in USA then it okay to screw people in Amsterdam, but then if applicable law is in Amsterdam then it is okay to screw people in USA.)
 Don't think this language was added by accident.

 A company that wastes your time by adding a bunch of words into a "privacy policy" which is the same as not having any privacy policy is a scam.